 • Try recumbent biking and water workouts to improve your conditioning.

 “Water workouts are of particular benefit not only in preventing hip injuries but in treating them, as well,” Klapper says.
 “Warm water, up to about navel height, affords an opportunity for your joints to be almost weightless, and it provides many unique angles and loads of resistance.”

 Finally, consider how well your art matches your physiology.
 “If you have a joint and bone structure that is not well-suited to the sport, the joints will begin to deteriorate much sooner and at a greater rate,” Klapper warns.
 If that’s the case, you may want to switch to a gentler style.

-Pat Pollock is a certified strength and conditioning specialist, personal trainer and Thai-boxing instructor.
+About the author: Pat Pollock is a certified strength and conditioning specialist, personal trainer and muay Thai instructor.